-When you consider why this allegation was not made any earlier, you must not assume that because it was delayed it is untrue.
+When you consider why this allegation was not made earlier, you must not assume that because it was delayed it is untrue.
+The fact that a complaint is made late does not make the allegation untrue.
+And a complaint is not necessarily true just because it was made immediately.

 The defence say that because the complaint was not made at the time this means W is not telling the truth and that W has made up the story.
 This was suggested to W in evidence.
-But W said {insert e.g. that W was a child aged 12 and afraid to tell anyone because D had told W that if W did so W would not be believed and this was "our little secret"; and that W only overcame this fear when W's own daughter was approaching the age that W was when W said D did this to W}
+But W said {insert e.g. that W was a child aged 12 and afraid to tell anyone because D had told W that if W did so W would not be believed and this was "our little secret"; and that W only overcame this fear when W's own daughter was approaching the age that W was when W said D did this to W}.

 To decide this point, you should look at all the circumstances.
 This includes the reason W gave for not complaining at the time.
 Different people react to situations in different ways.
 Some people may tell someone about it straight away.
 But others may not feel able to do so.
-This can be out of shame, shock, confusion or fear of getting into trouble, not being believed, or breaking up the family.
-According to W, W was 12 years old when it happened and was living in the same family as D. It is your job to consider whether or not those things affected W's ability to complain at that time.
+This can be out of shame, shock, confusion or fear of getting into trouble, not being believed, or causing problems for other people.
+It is your job to consider whether or not any of those things affected W's decision not to complain at that time and whether or not that impacts upon W's reliability as a witness.

-A late complaint does not render the allegation untrue.
-Similarly, an allegation is not necessarily true just because complaint was made about it immediately.
-I am explaining these points so that you will think about them.
+I am explaining these points so that you will think about them in your deliberations.
 I am not expressing any opinion.
 It is for you to decide whether or not W's evidence is true.